angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 These permanent-based lock pieces used to be handled with bounce spells from the sideboard however some of them now having Flash makes it somewhat unreliable.
-They interact with Oracle by preventing the trigger to ever reach the stack and therefore require a different approach.
+They interact with Oracle by preventing the trigger from ever reaching the stack and therefore require a different approach.
 For instance, discard won't necessarily take care of Dress Down as they can simply cast it in response forcing you to pass the turn.
 The rise of the Stiflenought archetype has made some pilots go as far as listing :card[JWoM] or less commonly :card[Laboratory Maniac] in order to completely bypass both Stifle effect and ETB-hate.

 ### Endurance Effects